Oliv95/linusQuoter/README.md

 # linusQuoter
-* Much like the program fortune but with quotes from Linus Torvald
+* Much like the program fortune but with quotes from Linus Torvalds